 - How to play with your baby

 The list really can just go on and on.
 I want to show you how easy it is to expand on any of these topics.
 Think about it, do you talk to other mom’s about day to day life?
 Yes.
-Do you hunt through Pinterest for new tips and tricks?
+Do you hunt on Pinterest for new tips and tricks?
 Yes.
-Do you have an opinion.
+Do you have an opinion?
 Hell yes.